Feeds:

 Eric Staller created this amazing art car years ago.
 The lights are computer controlled and create a vibrant visual display.
 Down a bit further is a link to the video of this car in action.

-He also made these clogs…
+He made these clogs…

 He is most famous for his “conference bike”.
 Where 8 people sit in a circle and pedal and chat.
 These are widely available now. www.conferencebike.com